drg-bot/jclouds-site/_posts/2014-03-03-joining-the-asf-new-site-and-jclouds-1-7.md

 The jclouds 1.7 releases include many new features and some major changes that will be completed in upcoming releases.
 Here is a summary of the notable changes, but make sure to check the [release notes](/releasenotes/):

 * Removed the async interfaces from most of the compute providers.
 Starting from jclouds 1.7.0, the async interfaces have been deprecated.
 They provided little value to the project and added a considerable complexity to its maintenance.
 Users willing to use async features should better configure their own executors and properly handle concurrency in their applications.
-* Updated the `openstack-swift` api.
-Added several apis and implemented the `BlobStore` abstraction.
-* Added Rackspace Autoscale support.
 * Added support for the [CloudSigma v2 API](https://cloudsigma-docs.readthedocs.org/en/2.10/).
 * Added the [DigitalOcean](https://www.digitalocean.com) provider.
 * Added the [OkHttp](http://square.github.io/okhttp/) HTTP driver for improved HTTP connections.
 * Properly support HTTP PATCH methods.
+* Added Rackspace Autoscale support.
+* Added OpenStack Databases (Trove) and Rackspace Cloud Databases support.
-* Added OpenStack Trove support.
+* Added OpenStack Queuing (Marconi) and Rackspace Cloud Queues support.
-* Added OpenStack Neutron v2.0 client.
+* Added OpenStack Networking (Neutron) v2.0 support.
 * Added support for full Google Compute Engine v1beta16 API
 * Allow `jclouds-chef` to manage custom environments.
 * ... and many more!